What is GEA FTTC? How does GEA differ from EFM? How can this reliable connectivity solution benefit your business?

-With businesses digitising across all industries, reliable internet access is quickly becoming business-critical, even for businesses that barely touched the digital sphere a few years ago.
+In this blog we will answer these questions, with businesses digitising across all industries, reliable internet access is becoming business-critical.
+Even for those businesses that barely touched the digital sphere a few years ago.

-With the rapid expansion of fibre optic infrastructure in the UK, GEA, or Generic Ethernet Access (otherwise known as Ethernet over Fibre to the cabinet or EoFTTC) has become an incredibly strong option for small businesses who have outgrown basic broadband.
+With the rapid expansion of fibre-optic infrastructure in the UK, GEA, or Generic Ethernet Access (otherwise known as Ethernet over Fibre to the cabinet or EoFTTC) has become an incredibly strong option for small businesses who have outgrown basic broadband.

 This article will see Generic Ethernet Access explained, outline some of the business benefits of adopting GEA, and finally offer a comparison of GEA to other enterprise internet solutions, including broadband, EFM, and Fibre Ethernet leased lines.

-What is Generic Ethernet Access?
+What is Generic Ethernet Access (GEA FTTC)?

-The Business Benefits of GEA
+Business Benefits of GEA

-With GEA’s symmetrical connection, you have far more upstream bandwidth available, often in excess of ten times what you will have from a standard broadband connection.
-This means that employees working from home can easily access files on your network, without impacting your operations, you will be able to use IP-based voice and video conferencing extensively, and even host some light applications or services, probably all at the same time, and without it impacting your downstream bandwidth.
+With GEA’s symmetrical connection, you have far more upstream bandwidth available.
+Often ten times more bandwidth than a standard broadband connection and allows employees working from home to easily access files on the network, without impacting operations.
+You will be able to use IP-based voice and video conferencing extensively, and even host some light applications or services without it impacting your downstream bandwidth.